weyoss/redis-smq/docs/performance.md

 # Performance

-> ☝ ️Out-of-box RedisSMQ is optimized for performance.
+> Out-of-box RedisSMQ is optimized for performance.
 But if you are using a custom configuration, you should consider disabling the following features, in your production environment: logging, monitor server, storing acknowledged & dead-lettered messages.

 ## Scenarios